-Modest Mussorgskij (1839–1881) Boris Godunow (Version of 1908)
+Modest Mussorgskij (1839–1881) Boris Godunow

-solos: SSMez(S)MezMezAATTTTTTTBarBarBBBBBBB – choir: SSAATTBB. child choir – 3(picc).2(cor ang).3(B-clar).2. – 4.3.3.1. – timp.perc.(4) – hp – pno – str
+solos: SSMez(S)MezMezAATTTTTTTBarBarBBBBBBB – choir: SSAATTBB.child choir – 3(picc).2(cor ang).3(B-clar).2 – 4.3.3.1 – timp.perc(4) – hp – pno – str

 If necessary, you can change the order quantity after having added the selected article to your shopping cart.